 - 1 large egg

 - 1/2 cup pizza sauce (use no-sugar added variety)

 - coarse sea salt

 - red pepper flakes

-- Make the spaghetti squash noodles: Preheat the oven to 375°F. Slice the spaghetti squash in half crosswise.
+Make spaghetti squash noodles: Preheat the oven to 375ºF.
+Slice the spaghetti squash in half crosswise.
 Scoop out the seeds, then sprinkle the cut sides with salt and pepper.
-Place both halves facedown on a rimmed baking sheet and roast for 35 to 45 minutes, until the flesh of the squash is translucent and the skin begins to soften and easily separates from the “noodles” inside.
-After you remove the squash from the oven, lower the oven temperature to 350°F.
+Place both halves facedown on a rimmed baking sheet and roast for 35 to 45 minutes, until the flesh of the squash is translucent and the skin begins to soften and easily separates from the "noodles" inside.
+After you remove the squash from the oven, lower the temperature to 350ºF.

-- Dollop spoonfuls of the pizza sauce over the top and bake for 15 to 20 minutes, until the egg is cooked and everything is warmed through together.
+Dollop spoonfuls of pizza sauce over the top and bake for 15 to 20 minutes, until the egg is cooked and everything is warmed through together.

 Garnish with fresh basil, coarse salt, and red pepper flakes before serving.

 Omit the egg.

 If you are using chicken breast, add 1 tablespoon of ghee or other cooking fat to the pot before adding the chicken.